Beans Poriyal (Green Beans with Coconut)

 What does poriyal mean?

-While you could make this recipe over the stovetop, I prefer using Instant Pot because it cooks beans evenly.
-It also has a nice crunch to it without needing to constantly check on them.
+While you could make this recipe over the stovetop, I prefer using the Instant Pot because the beans cook evenly and have a delightful crunch.

 How does the Instant Pot cook the green beans in 0 minutes?